 Malassezia otitis symptoms include:

 Malassezia otitis in dogs usually affects both ears.
-If you notice any of these above symptoms we recommend visiting a veterinarian as soon as possible in order to prescribe the most appropriate treatment.
+If you notice any of these above symptoms, we recommend visiting a veterinarian as soon as possible to prescribe the most appropriate treatment.
+It should be noted that early intervention can prevent the condition from worsening.
 In this case, you should never apply treatment of your own without consulting a professional, as it may worsen the infection.

 Malassezia otitis in dogs: treatment

 In the case of malassezia otitis in dogs, medications to fight against the fungus malassezia should be prescribed.
-This such treatment should also include anti-inflammatories and antibiotics.
+This treatment should also include anti-inflammatories and antibiotics.
 Treatment should be administered after cleaning the ear canal, as recommended by a veterinarian.
 However, in order to treat this infection correctly, the primary malassezia cause needs to be identified and treated accordingly.
+Additionally, regular ear cleaning and monitoring can help manage and prevent future occurrences of otitis in dogs.

 Is malassezia in dogs contagious?

 Malassezia in dogs, in general, is not contagious.
-There are several species of malessezia and, in principle, the one found in dogs cannot infect humans.
+There are several species of malassezia, and, in principle, the one found in dogs cannot infect humans.

 This possible zoonosis is, however, currently under review.
-This is because it there have been a couple of cases of malassezia pachydermatis infecting people of vulnerability, such as premature infants or immunosuppressed adults[1].
+This is because there have been a couple of cases of malassezia pachydermatis infecting people of vulnerability, such as premature infants or immunosuppressed adults[1].
+While these occurrences are rare, it highlights the importance of good hygiene practices when handling pets, especially for individuals with compromised immune systems.

 Malassezia in dogs: home remedies